ctsit/dchecker/README.md

 Adding new queries
 ------------------

-Queries are run sequentially out of the `queries` folder.
-To add a new SPARQL query, save it with the `.rq` file extension, and it will be run automatically when DChecker runs.
+Queries are run sequentially from a specified folder (or the current folder if unspecified).

+To add a new SPARQL query, save it in the same folder as your other queries with the `.rq` extension, and it will be included automatically when DChecker runs.

 Contributing
 ------------

+We welcome contributions.

-We welcome contributions!
-Please be aware, however, that we can only accept your code contributions (or other sources) if you affirm that the work is your own and that you are assigning copyright to the *University of Florida*.
+Please be aware that by submitting pull requests, or contributing your code in some other way, you affirm that the work is your own and that you are assigning copyright to the University of Florida.

+Furthermore, explain how you tested your changes and be sure to match the existing style.